 I am a software engineer with a passion for data science and applied machine learning techniques.
 I am an engineer, practitioner, and researcher.
 I like to direct my research toward fields that are practical and are good not just on paper but will help people in real life.
 Therefore, I chose the mining software repositories’ field for my Ph.D. thesis to make developers and software managers’ lives easier.

 Currently we are working on the vast amount of data available on Github, to find patterns to automatically generate reports and facilitate developers’ and other software team members’ tasks.
 Our focus is on generating automatic commit messages using deep learning techniques.
 As a result of our work so far, we have submitted a paper titled “Generating Summaries for Methods of Event-Driven Programs: an Android Case Study“ .
-In this paper, we have proposed using state-of-the-art deep learning techniques for generating explanatory comments for event-driven methods, exploiting the relationship between these methods.
+In this paper, we have proposed using SOTA deep learning techniques for generating explanatory comments for event-driven methods, exploiting the relationship between these methods.
 This paper is under review; however, a copy is available on arXiv.

 In another work, we have worked on automatically recommending tags for software repositories using state-of-the-art transformer-based multi-label multi-class classification techniques .
 Also, We have worked on improving the quality of users’ answers in the developers Question-Answering (Q&A) website, Stack Overflow, to help other developers program more efficiently.
-We published our work in Euromicro SEAA Conference .
+We presented our work at Euromicro SEAA Conference .
 Furthermore, I have worked on mining users’ reviews in mobile app stores (opinion mining) to help developers and app owners manage the huge amount of data on these stores.